greyatom-school/the-minerva-project/FEWD/sprint_1/readme.md

 ### What will you build?

-At the end of html module you will be able to create
+At the end of html module you will be able to build basic html page

 ![airbnb html](basics_of_html/images/wrap_up.png)

-At the end of css module you will be able to create
+At the end of css module you should be able to build good looking css page

 ![airbnb project](basics_of_css/images/final.png)